mosesab/Language-Text-Extraction-/ReadMe.md

 [![visits](https://github-visit-counter.herokuapp.com/mosesab/Language-Text-Extraction-/visits.svg)](#)

+### 🍿 Project BreakDown
-The extract text.py file works by extracting text from a corpus text file then passing the extracted text through a couple of functions that pass the text around filtering the text as it goes
+The extract text.py is the main python file, It works by extracting text from a text file then passing the extracted text through a couple of functions that pass the text around filtering the text as it goes